Oberbank: Key figures and reports

 For the year 2019, the Bank expects "credit growth and investment income to probably weaken" and the credit risk to "probably move towards normalization".

 Oberbank International

 The freedom of establishment for banks granted in the 1970s allowed the Oberbank to extend its catchment area outside its original region of Upper Austria/Salzburg.
 Since 1985, the Oberbank has had its own branches in Upper Austria, Salzburg, Lower Austria, Vienna, Burgenland and Bad Aussee in the Styrian Salzkammergut region.
 The Oberbank has also been active in Bavaria since 1990, in the Czech Republic since 2004 and in Hungary since 2007.
-In 2009, the bank entered the Slovakian market, and in 2015 the first Hessian branch was opened in Darmstadt and Erfurt in Thuringia.
+In 2009, the bank entered the Slovak market, and in 2015 the first Hessian branch was opened in Darmstadt and Erfurt in Thuringia.
 Additional branches were to be opened in Baden-Württemberg in 2015.

 Awards

 In 2007, the Oberbank was awarded the title "best institution" in the Format Bank Test.

 In 2009, 2010, 2014 and 2016, the Oberbank was awarded the Recommender Award of the Finanz-Marketing Verbandes Österreich (FMVÖ).
 The awards show that the Oberbank was particularly often recommended by its own customers.

 In 2011, the Oberbank was awarded the three-year basic certificate berufundfamilie audit, which was extended for a further three years in September 2014.
 This audit is awarded to companies that offer measures to improve the work-life balance.

 On 6 February 2013, the Oberbank was the only bank in Upper Austria to be awarded the BGF seal of approval 2013-2015.
 This seal of approval is awarded to companies that have implemented workplace health promotion in accordance with the criteria of the Austrian network "Workplace Health Promotion".
 The award of this seal of approval primarily honored the initiatives of the "Health Share" health project.
 In 2016 the Oberbank was awarded the BGF seal of approval for the second time in a row.